 Signs of a Gas Leak

 Not all natural gas leaks are large enough to be immediately noticed.
-Even a small leak can pose a threat to your family.
+Even a small or slow gas leak can pose a threat to your family.
 Homeowners should be aware of common signs of gas leaks to prevent long-lasting damage.
 If you notice any of the following signs, exit your home immediately and contact a gas line repair technician.

 Rotten Egg Smell